-Neos launches IoT powered home insurance UK-wide
+Neos launches IoT-powered home insurance UK-wide

 “Because all this data’s publicly available.
 We don’t ultimately need to ask how many bedrooms or bathrooms you’ve got — in most cases we already know that data.
 Actually in most cases we know the square footage of your property which is a much more accurate predictor of risk anyway.”

-Another strand of the go-to-market approach is it’s also working with existing insurance brands to white label its offering — setting it up to scale more quickly into markets (and regulations) outside the UK.
+Another strand of the go-to-market approach is it’s also working with existing insurance brands to white label its offering — setting it up to scale more quickly into markets (and regulations) outside the U.K.

 “We’re just about to launch an Aviva-backed solution,” says Poll.
-“A lot of the big insurers are looking in this space but haven’t done anything… So we’ve had a lot of interest outside of just our direct Neos brand from larger insurers based here in the UK, Europe and also in the US.”
+“A lot of the big insurers are looking in this space but haven’t done anything… So we’ve had a lot of interest outside of just our direct Neos brand from larger insurers based here in the U.K., Europe and also in the U.S.”

-He says Neos is also hopeful of signing a “large scale partner in the US” — one of the top five home insurance companies — which would be a second strand to its white labeling/enterprise solution bow if they nail that deal down.
+He says Neos is also hopeful of signing a “large-scale partner in the U.S.” — one of the top-five home insurance companies — which would be a second strand to its white labeling/enterprise solution bow if they nail that deal down.

-“Markets like the US… are very different from a regulation point of view and cost of entry for a small business like us to enter, so that model makes sense.
+“Markets like the U.S…. are very different from a regulation point of view and cost of entry for a small business like us to enter, so that model makes sense.
 But we’re very much — certainly now and we’ll always be — focused on the Neos direct to consumer brand,” he adds.

-Poll says he’s hoping for a minimum of “tens of thousands” of customers within a year’s time for Neos’ b2c play — and “ideally” significant growth above that.
-“If you add in the b2b play as well in terms of customers actually utilizing our platform I think the potential is significantly higher than that,” he adds.
+Poll says he’s hoping for a minimum of “tens of thousands” of customers within a year’s time for Neos’ B2C play — and “ideally” significant growth above that.
+“If you add in the B2B play, as well, in terms of customers actually utilizing our platform I think the potential is significantly higher than that,” he adds.

-The startup has previously raised £5m in Series A funding led by Aviva Ventures and with BBC sporting personality Gary Lineker also investing.
-As well as Zoopla, another strategic partnership is with Munich Re, which has also invested.
+The startup has previously raised £5 million in Series A funding led by Aviva Ventures and with BBC sporting personality Gary Lineker also investing.
+As well as Zoopla, another strategic partnership is with Munich Re, which also invested.

 Interesting takeaways from its beta period include that customers were keen to have help installing all the sensor kit (Neos is offering an installation service for a fixed price if users don’t want to fit the kit relying on its instructions themselves), and that security concerns appeared to be more of a smart home driver for the product than risks such as water leaks, so Neos tweaked some of the sensor bundles it’s now offering.

-Poll also says customer feedback from the trial pushed it to offer a fix on premiums for their first three years (assuming a customer makes no claims) to reassure potential customers that it isn’t seeking to use smart home hardware to lock then in to its products and then quickly inflate premiums.
+Poll also says customer feedback from the trial pushed it to offer a fix on premiums for their first three years (assuming a customer makes no claims) to reassure potential customers that it isn’t seeking to use smart home hardware to lock them in to its products and then quickly inflate premiums.

 “It’s interesting how customer perceptions are,” he says, arguing there’s “a mistrust of the insurance industry as a whole” — which is something else Neos is hoping can be fixed with a little IoT-enabled preventative visibility.